simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

 ##### REQ-3.2.02-SKVS-HLAPID-KACS: CS Key Creation Part 2
 The CS objects must be created with an ACL.
-The ACL is attached to the object so that access permissions to the object can be enforced.
+The ACL is attached to the object so that access permissions to the KV data can be enforced.

 ##### REQ-3.2.03-SKVS-HLAPID-KACS:
 The CS Access Control Lists must support the groups for 'owner' and 'other',